 - Explain the history of how marketing data has been collected and stored.

-- Understand why these legacy systems are insufficient for the needs of the modern marketer.
+- Describe why these legacy systems aren’t sufficient for today’s marketer.

 A History of Data-Driven Marketing

-Let’s use a hypothetical example to explain this current situation faced by many marketers.
-Fred is an outdoor enthusiast who’s had a customer relationship with camping and outdoor equipment retailer Northern Trail Outfitters (NTO) for 5 years.
-He’s been receiving emails from Northern Trails during that time.
-Fred opens and clicks emails from the retailer occasionally, and he most often clicks links for outerwear.
-The NTO email marketing team has used this engagement data to try to optimize Fred’s customer journey.
+Let’s use an example to explain the current situation faced by many marketers.
+Adrian is an outdoor enthusiast who’s had a customer relationship with outdoor gear and apparel retailer Northern Trail Outfitters (NTO) for 5 years.
+He’s been receiving emails from NTO during that time.
+Adrian opens and clicks emails from the retailer occasionally, and he most often clicks links for outerwear.
+The NTO email marketing team has used this engagement data to try to optimize Adrian’s customer journey.
 They’ve entered him in apparel-based journeys with an emphasis on outerwear.

-During the same time, Fred has shopped at the local NTO store for new boots each fall and active sandals each spring.
-He also recently watched several videos on the NTO website about group adventure travel packages NTO offers.
-Yet the NTO email team doesn’t have a window into that aspect of Fred’s customer relationship with NTO, so they can’t use that data to optimize Fred’s journey on email.
-At the same time, the NTO digital marketing team isn’t able to use the data gathered by the email team or NTO’s in-store sales system in advertising targeted to Fred.
+During the same time, Adrian has shopped at the local NTO store for new boots each fall and active sandals each spring.
+He also recently watched several videos on the NTO website about group adventure travel packages.
+Yet the NTO email team doesn’t have a window into that aspect of Adrian’s customer relationship with NTO, so they can’t use that data to optimize Adrian’s email journey.
+At the same time, the NTO digital marketing team isn’t able to use the data gathered by the email team or NTO’s in-store sales system in advertising targeted to Adrian.

-Since there’s no single view of Fred anywhere in all of NTO’s customer databases and systems, NTO treats Fred like different people, depending on where he’s engaging with the brand, and leaving him with a disjointed experience.
+Since there’s no single view of Adrian anywhere in NTO’s customer databases and systems, NTO treats Adrian like different people, depending on where he’s engaging with the brand.
+This leaves him with a disjointed experience.
 For example, he went into the store and purchased a new spring pullover last week, but continues to receive emails about spring outerwear featuring the item he just purchased.
-Both NTO’s marketing team and Fred would prefer to have a more consistent experience when he interacts with NTO.
+Both NTO’s marketing team and Adrian would prefer to have a more consistent experience when he interacts with NTO.

 The Five Forces

-The need to provide customers like Fred with a connected and relevant customer experience has created five forces that are pushing marketers to rethink their systems—integration, identity, AI, speed, and marketing evolution.
+The need to provide customers like Adrian with a connected and relevant customer experience has created five forces that are pushing marketers to rethink their systems—integration, identity, AI, speed, and marketing evolution.

 Integration: From channels to platforms

-Marketers are realizing they need systems of engagement that move away from channel-focused siloed marketing toward a platform-focused approach that allows them to treat customers like Fred as one person as he engages across touchpoints.
-This means not just engaging a customer in each channel in a vacuum, for example, the Email Marketing team and the Digital Marketing team work in unison to drive a connected experience across touchpoints.
+Marketers are realizing they need systems of engagement that move away from channel-focused siloed marketing toward a platform-focused approach—allowing them to treat customers like Adrian as one person as he engages across touchpoints.
+This means not just engaging a customer in each channel in a vacuum.
+Instead, the Email Marketing team and the Digital Marketing team work in unison to drive a connected experience across touchpoints.
 This can include other critical aspects of the customer experience as well, including Sales and Service.

 Identity: From audiences to people

 For brands to truly deliver a connected customer experience, they need to link a customer’s identity across databases and systems of engagement.
-That’s because to deliver these experiences, NTO’s marketing team needs to understand that Fred is the same customer who purchases boots and sandals in-store and buys performance hoodies and pullovers online.
-NTO also needs the ability to quickly recognize Fred the next time he’s on the NTO website, so the brand can personalize his experience there as well.
-In short, identity allows brands to move away from audience-based marketing that lumps people into target groups or segments (for example, Millennial Outdoor Explorers) toward marketing that moves closer to 1:1 (our loyal customer Fred).
+That’s because to deliver these experiences, NTO’s marketing team needs to understand that Adrian is the same customer who purchases boots and sandals instore and buys performance hoodies and pullovers online.
+NTO also needs the ability to quickly recognize Adrian the next time he’s on the NTO website, so the brand can personalize his experience there as well.
+In short, identity allows brands to move away from audience-based marketing that lumps people into target groups or segments (for example, Millennial Outdoor Explorers) toward marketing that moves closer to 1:1 (our loyal customer Adrian).

 AI: From diagnostic to predictive

-As more brands realize the power of artificial intelligence (AI) and machine learning (ML) to deliver insights and analytics that drive real-world results, there’s an understanding that marketing is moving to a world where analytics is less about diagnosis and more about in-the-moment predictions.
-For example, the idea is less about knowing what Fred’s customer journey was after he bought a jacket, and more about using all the data you have about Fred, and millions of journeys your customers have taken, to help predict Fred’s next-best journey.
-To do this, you need a clean data set that unites all the data you have about all of your customers including Fred.
+More brands realize the power of artificial intelligence (AI) and machine learning (ML) to deliver insights and analytics that drive real-world results.
+With that, marketing is moving to a world where analytics is less about diagnosis and more about in-the-moment predictions.
+For example, the NTO team is less interested in knowing Adrian’s customer journey after he bought a jacket, and more interested in using their data about Adrian—and millions of other customer journeys—to help predict his next-best journey.
+To do this, you need a clean data set that unites all the data you have about all of your customers, including Adrian.

 Speed: From asynchronous to contextual

-Data and decisioning now need to move at the speed of the customer experience.
-The shorter the delay between when data is created (like when Fred clicks an ad for boots) and when it’s available to systems that can decide how to activate off of it, the more seamless the customer journey can be.
+Data and impacted decisions now need to move at the speed of the customer experience.
+The shorter the delay between when data is created (like when Adrian clicks an ad) and when it’s available to act on, the more seamless the customer journey can be.
 Marketers are now aiming to move closer to real-time data processing and activation to deliver those real-time journeys.

 Marketing evolution: From prospecting to experience management

-Marketing is evolving within organizations to be responsible for helping manage the full customer experience.
-The role of marketing departments is shifting from one focused on just driving customer awareness and preference to focusing on driving personalized customer engagement.
+Marketing is evolving within organizations to be responsible for the full customer experience.
+The role of marketing departments is shifting from driving customer awareness and preference to driving personalized customer engagement.
 This is making marketing departments realize that, more than ever, they need to own and manage the technology, systems, and databases they require to drive that personalized experience.
-In the past, marketing departments were happy to have IT choose, implement, and maintain customer databases; this is starting to shift dramatically toward a framework where marketers have their hands directly on these levers.
+In the past, marketing departments were happy to have IT choose, implement, and maintain customer databases—this is starting to shift dramatically toward a framework where marketers have their hands directly on these levers.